BenPischinger/LevelEditor/README.md

 Levels can also be saved and loaded/edited.

-It also features a collision layer which lets you mark the tiles that the player is supposed to collide with
+It also features a collision layer which lets you mark the tiles that the player is supposed to collide with.

 # Video Demonstration